Your IP:

 We have already considered the traditional scheme of distribution of the IP address on node number and network number.
 The classification is based on the concept of class.
 The first few bits of the address determine the class.
 In this regard, it becomes obvious that since the first byte of the address 185.23.44.206 falls in the range 128-191, this address belongs to class B. The first two bytes, which are supplemented by two zero bytes 185.23.0.0, are the network number.
 Accordingly, the node number will be – 0.0.44.206.
 Experts note that determining the network numbers by the first bytes of the address also cannot be called a flexible and efficient mechanism for addressing.
 Therefore, it is recommended to allocate another feature that would help more flexibly define the boundary between the node number and the network number.

 Subnet masks are widely used today as such a feature.
 A subnet mask is a binary number that contains units in those bits that belong to the extended network prefix.
-The subnet mask allows divides the IP address into two main parts: the subnet number and the number of a device.
+The subnet mask allows dividing the IP address into two main parts: the subnet number and the number of host addresses.
 The mask describes the address space of the subnet, from which address the subnet begins and which ends.
 The mask is widely used in conjunction with the IP address but does not replace it.
 It is possible to allocate a node number from a network number by means of a mask quickly and effectively.
 The binary mask entry includes ones in those bits that are signified as the network number in the IP address and zeros in those bits that are defined as the host number.
 Each class has its own IP address.
 And it is usually used by default.

 The network number is the whole part of the address.
 Consequently, the ones in the subnet mask must represent a continuous sequence.